Aaron Carter Says He Wants to ''Stay Away'' From His Family Amid Drama

 As for Nick's filing, he alleged Aaron "harbors thoughts and intentions of killing" the Backstreet Boys star's then-pregnant wife Lauren Kitt and their child.
 The two welcomed a baby girl in October.

-Still, he said he wished his family the best.
+He also claimed he wished his family the best.

 success!